Weaving Worldsheet Supermultiplets from the Worldlines Within: Supersymmetry and Error-Correcting Codes

 For {\em\/worldline\/} supermultiplets, the same abundance of sign-choices was shown to nevertheless result in only one untwisted-twisted pair of supermultiplets\cite{r6-3,r6-3.2}|and only in cases where the total number of supersymmetries is $N=0\pmod4$.
 There exist two separate types of isomorphisms that so effectively reduce the number of inequivalent sign-choices: \begin{description}\itemsep=-3pt \item[\bsf Outer:] On the worldline|all $N$ supersymmetry generators may be freely permuted.
 Graphically, all $N$ edge-color assignments may be freely permuted.
 Within a given model, this operation clearly affects all supermultiplets and so is {\em\/global\/}. \item[\bsf Inner:] The other employs the fact that changing the sign of a particular component (super)field induces a change in the sign of each superderivative of that component (super)field.
 Graphically, every edge incident with the node representing the sign-changed component (super)field changes its solid/dashed parity.
 A judicious application of this operation alone can change the solid/dashed parity of edges of any {\em\/even\/} number of colors\cite{r6-3,r6-3.2}.
 Within a given model, this operation may be performed on any one supermultiplet at a time and so is {\em\/local\/} to a supermultiplet. \end{description}

 Within worldsheet $(p,q)$-supersymmetry, any permutation of supersymmetry generators must preserve Lorentz $\Spin(1,1)$-covariance: the $\rD_{\a+}$ may be permuted freely amongst themselves, as may the $\rD_{\ad-}$, but there can exist no permutation that would mix the $\rD_{a+}$ with the $\rD_{\ad-}$.
-This restriction on the possible {\em\/outer\/} equivalence isomorphisms between the $2^k$ sign-choices in\eq{e:Pab} may well, in general, prevent of transforming one (un)twisted projected supermultiplet into another.
+This restriction on the possible {\em\/outer\/} equivalence isomorphisms between the $2^k$ sign-choices in\eq{e:Pab} may well, in general, prevent transforming one (un)twisted projected supermultiplet into another.

-In turn, however, the {\em\/inner\/} equivalence isomorphisms within worldsheet with $(p,q)$-supersymmetry remain as free as they are within worldsheet supersymmetry, leading thus to the same conclusion as in Refs.\cite{r6-3,r6-3.2}: \begin{corl} Only in case of $p{+}q=0\,\text{mod}\,4$ and only for $\ZZ_2$-projected supermultiplets does twisting produce inequivalent classes of supermultiplets, and precisely two of them.
+In turn, however, the {\em\/inner\/} equivalence isomorphisms within a worldsheet $(p,q)$-supermultiplet remain as free as they are within worldline supermultiplets, leading thus to the same conclusion as in Refs.\cite{r6-3,r6-3.2}: \begin{corl} Only in case of $p{+}q=0\,\text{mod}\,4$ and only for $\ZZ_2$-projected supermultiplets does twisting produce inequivalent classes of supermultiplets, and precisely two of them.
 Their Adinkras differ in the solid/dashed parity of edges of an odd number of colors. \end{corl}

 \paragraph{Extending from Worldline to Worldsheet:} The above results may be rephrased in terms of extending the worldline constructions and classification of adinkraic off-shell supermultiplets in Ref.\cite{r6-3,r6-3.2,r6-1.2} to worldsheet supersymmetry as follows.
 Let $\sC$ be a \DELB\ $[N;k]$-code, that is, a collection of $N$-digit binary numbers that are all: \begin{enumerate}\itemsep=-3pt \item doubly even (the sum of digits is divisible by 4), \item closed under bitwise binary addition ($\boxplus$, \ie, \texttt{Xor}), \item binary linear combinations of some $k$ {\em\/generators\/}. \end{enumerate} The ambidextrous extension of $\sC$ and its use in projecting worldsheet supermultiplets|as was the case in\eq{e:B484>242}|requires that we split the $N$ worldline supersymmetries into $p$ left-moving and $q\,{=}\,(N{-}p)$ right-moving supersymmetries in such a way that the corresponding {\em\/left\/} portion and the {\em\/right\/} portion of each codeword in $\sC$ is even.
 It follows that both the left and the right portions of the codewords separately form (simply) even binary linear block codes.
 Such a splitting